yonyoucloud/kingshard/doc/KingDoc/kingshard_quick_try.md

         # 0 will no down
         down_after_noalive: 100

-    # schema defines sharding rules, the db is the sharding table database.
+    # schema defines which db can be used by client and this db's sql will be executed in which nodes
-    schema_list :
+    schema :
-    -
-        user: kingshard
         nodes: [node1,node2]
 		default: node1
         shard: